Overcoming Learned Helplessness: A Guide to Restoring Agency

 When agency collapses, people describe feeling stuck, numb, disconnected, or powerless.
 Life begins to feel like something that happens to them rather than something they are part of.
-Motivation fades, confidence erodes, and even simple decisions feel overwhelming.
+Yet agency is not a personality trait; it is a biological capacity that can be restored.
+Understanding how agency is lost, and how it is rebuilt, is the foundation of long-term healing.

 - Physical State: Helplessness is often a physiological survival response (shutdown), not a lack of willpower.